 Tapping into these resources and advice effectively can be the thin line between the success and failure of a startup.

-The original version of this article was published on Exotel.in
+The original version of this article on startup challenges was published on Exotel.in

 Shivakumar Ganesan (or, Shivku, as he is known to everyone) is the Co-Founder and CEO of Exotel.
 At the age of 32, he is heading India’s leading cloud telephony company, which he founded in 2011, in Bangalore.